ey242/KiVA/README.md

 ## Model Data

-We provide full output responses and scores of GPT4 (in both single-image and multi_image settings), LLaVA and MANTIS for KiVA and KiVA-adults under model_data.
+We provide full output responses and scores of GPT4 (in both single-image and multi_image settings), LLaVA and MANTIS for KiVA and KiVA-adults under the model_data folder.
 See gpt4_multi_image_extrapolation and gpt4_single_image_extrapolation for results on the non-verbal visual extrapolation task only.

 ## Human Data

-We provide scores and reaction times of child and adult participants for KiVA (KiVA_children and KiVA_adults); scores and response times of adult participants for KiVA-adults (KiVA-adults_adults) under human_data.
+We provide scores and reaction times of child and adult participants for KiVA (KiVA_children and KiVA_adults); scores and response times of adult participants for KiVA-adults (KiVA-adults_adults) under the human_data folder.
 Participant identifiers are removed for confidentiality.

+## Basic Analysis

+We provide some basic analyses that compare model and human performance on KiVA under the analysis folder.
+We provide two tables that summarize the mean accuracies and standard errors across 14 different transformations and 3 question types (cross-domain, within-domain and extrapolation).
+Table14_fullbenchmark_withoutkids.xlsx compares models to adults on the full benchmark.
+Table14_400samples_withkids.xlsx compares models to both children and adults on a random subset of the benchmark completed by children.

 [1] Downs, L., Francis, A., Koenig, N., Kinman, B., Hickman, R., Reymann, K., ... & Vanhoucke, V. (2022, May).
 Google scanned objects: A high-quality dataset of 3d scanned household items.
 In 2022 International Conference on Robotics and Automation (ICRA) (pp. 2553-2560).
 IEEE.